westbjumpin/spring/doc/site/content/changelogs/_index.markdown

 - `/smoothmesh` renderer stays enabled even if you disable cheats.
 - trying to set a deprecated/nonexistent springsetting via Lua now produces a warning.
 - `/give` now gives a correct hint for @x,y,z usage.
+- `Spring.GetTeamList(allyTeamID?)` no longer crashes if it receives 2+ args (but still ignores them, you can't get the combined team list of multiple allyteams).
 - added `GL.TEXTURE_2D_ARRAY` Lua constant.
+- `Spring.SetProjectileTarget` now errors on invalid args.

 ## Fixes

+- fix the "no sound when removing bluetooth headphones" issue.
+- fix texture overrides for tex1 and tex2 for GLTF models not being read from `*.gltf.lua` metafile.
+- maybe fixed a rare bug of using an incorrect parser for model assets.
+- fix incorrect number of CPUs being detected on Linux with offline CPUs.
+- fix a crash when more than 2048 unit defs exist.
+- fix units who expected to path entirely within an exit-only zone but exited it getting confused.
+- probably fix an icons rendering related crash.
+- fix `Spring.GetMapStartPositions` returning teamIDs offset by 1.
 - fixed crashing aircraft sometimes bouncing off the ground without dying.
 - disabling cheats no longer disables debug airmesh view.
 - fix RmlUi crash when reloading stylesheets with documents containing scripts in head section.